awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-waitcondition.md

 + To coordinate stack resource creation with configuration actions that are external to the stack creation
 + To track the status of a configuration process

 For these situations, we recommend that you associate a [CreationPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-creationpolicy.html) attribute with the wait condition so that you don't have to use a wait condition handle\.
-For more information and an example, see [Creating Wait Conditions in a Template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-waitcondition.html)\.
+For more information and an example, see [Creating wait conditions in a template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-waitcondition.html)\.
 If you use a CreationPolicy with a wait condition, do not specify any of the wait condition's properties\.

 **Note**
-If you use the [VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html) feature, resources in the VPC that respond to wait conditions must have access to CloudFormation\-specific Amazon Simple Storage Service \(Amazon S3\) buckets\.
+If you use the [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html) feature, resources in the VPC that respond to wait conditions must have access to CloudFormation\-specific Amazon Simple Storage Service \(Amazon S3\) buckets\.
 Resources must send wait condition responses to a pre\-signed Amazon S3 URL\.
 If they can't send responses to Amazon S3, CloudFormation won't receive a response and the stack operation fails\.
-For more information, see [Setting Up VPC Endpoints for AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-vpce-bucketnames.html)\.
+For more information, see [Setting up VPC endpoints for AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-vpce-bucketnames.html)\.

 ## Syntax<a name="aws-properties-waitcondition-syntax"></a>